|

 Kurt

-Cobain was our whole life
+Cobain was my whole life

 he came onto the scene, it was honestly